We review the top 10 best Linux distributions for programmers and developers to help with their work and personal projects.

 The second Linux distribution in this list is Ubuntu Linux.
-Ubuntu Linux is the most used Linux distribution today in server and desktop both.
+Ubuntu Linux is the most used Linux distribution today on servers and desktops.
 Ubuntu provides a long-term support release with five years of official support (plus another five years of maintenance support) and two short-term releases per year for power users.

 openSUSE is one of the most stable and professionally built Linux distributions used in critical systems worldwide.
-This Linux Distribution is a go-to solution for enterprise-level workloads that include desktops, servers and thin clients.
+This Linux Distribution is a go-to solution for enterprise-level workloads, including desktops, servers and thin clients.

 It has some advantages over Ubuntu and Fedora.
 First, it has two variants – Leap and Tumbleweed.
-The openSUSE Leap is a long term support release (LTS) that gives you up-to-date stability.
+The openSUSE Leap is a long-term support release (LTS) that provides up-to-date stability.
 The openSUSE Tumbleweed is a rolling release software that features bleeding edge packages.

 One of the advantages of using openSUSE for your development work is its package manager YaST.
 You can automate many activities with ease using the YaST package manager.

 On top of that, the openSUSE software delivery method is outstanding.
-It has its software portal on the web, which you can visit, search for a package and click install.
+Its software portal is on the web, which you can visit, search for a package and click install.